Mahasweta-usc/ASFI_formalization/README.md

 ```
 ## Reproduction

+Topic models, even classics like LDA, induce a small degree of stochasticity in labels/assignments.
+These resources help limit randomness in topic modeling: <br/>
+* [Reproducing deep models with Pytorch](https://pytorch.org/docs/stable/notes/randomness.html) <br/>
+* [BERTopic](https://maartengr.github.io/BERTopic/faq.html#why-are-the-results-not-consistent-between-runs) and [UMAP](https://umap-learn.readthedocs.io/en/latest/reproducibility.html)

 Experiments were conducted on older versions of AllenNLP/AllenNLP-models no longer compatible with Colab.
 Repo has been updated to 2.10.1.
 Minor differences in parsing may be observed across versions.

-Topic models, even LDA, induce a small degree of stochasticity in labels/assignments.
-These resources help limit randomness in topic modeling: <br/>
-* [Reproducing deep models with Pytorch](https://pytorch.org/docs/stable/notes/randomness.html) <br/>
-* [BERTopic](https://maartengr.github.io/BERTopic/faq.html#why-are-the-results-not-consistent-between-runs) and [UMAP](https://umap-learn.readthedocs.io/en/latest/reproducibility.html)

 AllenNLP is now in maintenance mode only.
 Check here for forks: <br/>
 * [AllenNLP](https://github.com/Mahasweta-usc/allennlp) <br/>